How to Take Life

 I don't know what you the reader thinks we have as far as life goes.
 I always thought life meant being born, growing up and then getting a career.
-I tried to get the career but didn't work.
-Society was still pretty male oriented yet when I took up my career.
+I tried to get a career but didn't work.
+Society was still pretty male-oriented yet when I took up my career.
 I wanted to do accounting.
 No such luck.
 I was told society wasn't ready for that.
-I had to settle for second best careers.
+I had to settle for the second-best career.
 I got to be a secretary and that wasn't what I wanted.
 My father wanted me to become a truck driver like him.
 I guess I could have but I was a little too girlie yet at that age.
 Mom told me to become a nurse that there would always be a need for them.
 It wasn't even something I wanted to do.
 But being the daughter I am, I took up nursing.
 I felt like I was a caregiver anyway as mom was always sick and I was around to take care of her.

 I had to get Dad's guardianship, conservatorship, get moved, and know how to live by myself for the first time.
 I didn't have a clue what to do with any of Dad's stuff.
-I still had Mom's stuff and see had been gone a year.
-I found a low rent apartment and had to figure out how to move a three bedroom trailer house into a one bedroom apartment.
+I still had Mom's stuff and she had been gone a year.
+I found a low rent apartment and had to figure out how to move a three-bedroom trailer house into a one-bedroom apartment.
 I didn't have any friends until a wonderful woman, who I knew, stepped up and we got Dad signed up for Medicaid.
 We got me packed with plenty of garbage.
 She went through my clothes and told me I wasn't Grandma Moses and didn't need to wear clothes like it.
 We went shopping for me and Dad because he was in a nursing home.
-We did good it the respect of clothes.
+We did well it the respect of clothes.

 I told you my life because I believe that we need to prepare our children for life before guess what?
 Here is life deal with it.
 I managed to adjust and even now am married.
 I wouldn't be where I am without a friend who stepped out of the shadows and helped.